԰ʿ

 New study provides evidence that assessing multilingual students in their home languages can improve educational outcomes

-Due to the changing demographics in the United States public school population, bilingual literacy assessments are essential for accurately evaluating multilingual students’ reading abilities
+Due to the changing demographics in the United States public school population, bilingual literacy assessments are essential for accurately evaluating multilingual students’ reading abilities.

 BROOKLYN, NY (June 27, 2024) – Amplify, a publisher of next-generation curriculum and assessment programs, today released a first-of-its-kind research brief that demonstrates the benefits of dual-language assessment in early literacy.
 The brief summarized a new study of 21,000 K–3 Spanish-speaking multilingual learners (MLs) who have Spanish literacy data from mCLASS® Lectura assessments and English literacy data from mCLASS DIBELS® 8th Edition assessments from the beginning, middle, and end of the 2023-2024 school year.